It is not an exaggeration to say that the average person has multiple email addresses and multiple calendars that they check daily.

 In this post, we're sharing how to add your Google Calendars to Outlook.
 (Note: this process works both ways.
 So, you can also add your Outlook calendars directly to Google Calendar too!)

-Designating one calendar to be your primary calendar that syncs all of your events, appointments, calls, and meetings is a great way to stay on top of everything while staying sane.
+Having a default calendar that syncs all of your calendar events, appointments, calls, and meetings is a great way to stay on top of everything while staying sane.

 This also means you can effectively control your time and even set up time blocking.

-Syncing all of your calendars also ensures you don’t accidentally miss a meeting or double book yourself.
+Plus, having a simple process to sync all of your digital calendars also ensures you don't accidentally miss a meeting or double book yourself.

 The process for syncing Google Calendar with Outlook is pretty simple.